bartoszgebarowski/task-manager/README.md

 # Task manager
-Task Manager is frontend application that allows users to to create, edit, remove tasks and share their opinions in form a comments.
+Task Manager is a frontend application that allows users to create, edit, remove tasks and share their opinions in the form of comments.

 ![Am i responsive screenshot](readme/images/am-i-responsive.png)
 ## Strategy plane